mmmeyers/meowbox/NOTES.md

 - Work on validations
   - User must have unique username, email, password upon signing up (DONE)
   - Box must have title and date (DONE)
-  - Item must have title, description, and size
+  - Item must have title, description, and size (DONE)

   ** NEED TO FIGURE OUT HOW TO DISPLAY ERROR MESSAGES FOR ITEMS (DONE)